Water Intake Calculator — Daily Hydration Needs

-How daily water intake is calculated
+How is daily water intake calculated?

 This calculator uses the body-weight method: Water (ml) = Weight (kg) × 35 ml.
 An 80 kg person needs approximately 2,800 ml (2.8 litres) per day under normal conditions.
 For imperial: multiply weight in lbs by 0.5 to get ounces, or weight in lbs × 67 ml.